-1. Types of Contact
+- 1. Types of Contact - a.

-- a.
 Approach contacts.
 Approach contacts are those that do not appear to pose a higher than normal risk of danger to the officer.
 The officer therefore feels relatively safe in approaching the vehicle to speak to the driver.
 Vehicle contacts for minor violations typically fall into this category. - b.
 Non-approach contacts.
 Non-approach contacts are those in which the officer does not feel safe in approaching the vehicle, but instead chooses to take other action, such as directing the driver to step out of vehicle and move to a different location for contact. - c.
-High-risk contacts.
-High-risk contacts are those in which the apparent level of danger requires extreme caution.
-The considerations for a high-risk contact include the nature of the offense, occupants with warrants for violent offenses, pursuits, and occupant(s) with violent history.
-These stops typically involve multiple officers, ordering subjects out of a vehicle one at a time, etc. - 2.
+High-Risk Vehicle Contacts (HRVC).
+High Risk Vehicle Contacts (HRVC) are those in which the member's tactical evaluation and threat assessment indicates a high enough level of danger that the member chooses to make the contact without approaching the vehicle until all subjects have been ordered out-at gunpoint-and secured.
+The criteria for conducting a HRVC is the member's threat assessment including the nature of the offense, occupants with warrants for violent offenses, pursuits, and occupant(s) with violent history. - 2.
 Location of Vehicle Contact